cryptimeleon/cryptimeleon.github.io/docs/representations.md

 ```

 The `new ReprUtil(this).deserialize(repr)` call does the following: It deserializes the field values stored within `repr` and stores them in the new `SomeClass` instance given by `this`.
-It only overwrites the values of `this` that have not been initialized yet, i.e. which are set to `null`.
+It only overwrites the fields of `this` that have not been initialized yet, i.e. which are set to `null`.
-In this case it will restore all fields, since `this`'s fields have not been initialized at that point in the constructor.
+In the above example, it will restore all fields since `this`'s fields have not been initialized at that point in the constructor.

 The code above does not work as is, however.
 As we discussed previously, `ZpElement` instances do require some additional information for deserialization; namely, the `Zp` instance which they belong to.
 Therefore, we need to additionally provide `ReprUtil` with the `Zp` instance.
+This is also the reason we cannot make `SomeClass` a `StandaloneRepresentable` as that requires the constructor to only take in a `Representation` and no extra information such as `Zp`.

-For this purpose, `ReprUtil` provides a `register` method that takes in a `RepresentationRestorer` instance and a String.
+To add such extra information, `ReprUtil` provides a `register` method that takes in a `RepresentationRestorer` instance and a String.

-A `RepresentationRestorer` is an interface that contains a `recreateFromRepresentation` method.
-This method can be used to deserialize objects that require additional external information for deserialization.
+A `RepresentationRestorer` can be used to deserialize objects that require additional external information for deserialization.
 An example of such an object is the `ZpElement`.
-The `Zp` class implements the `RepresentationRestorer` interface and its `recreateFromRepresentation` method can be used to deserialize a `ZpElement` that belongs to that `Zp` instance.
+The `Zp` class can be used to deserialize a `ZpElement` that belongs to that `Zp` instance.

 The String argument is an identifier used by `ReprUtil` to refer to that specific `RepresentationRestorer`.

+For more in-depth information on the `RepresentationRestorer` interface, see [here](#representation-restorers)

 So let's register our `Zp` restorer.
 This needs to be done *before* calling `deserialize`: